akeneo/pim-docs/manipulate_pim_data/rule/general_information_on_rule_format.rst

                 field: description
                 locale: en_US

-    To concatenate the model in en_US locale, the color in en_US locale and the year of the release date into the title value in en_US locale, action will be as follows:
+    To concatenate the model in en_US locale, the color in en_US locale and the year of the release date into the title value in en_US locale, the action will be as follows:

     .. code-block:: yaml